 If you take your child out of school and the leave of absence is unauthorised, you will be liable for a penalty fine of £60 per parent per child, this will be issued by the Education Welfare Service.
 Penalty Notice fines will need to be paid within 21 days or the fine will increase to £120 within 28 days.

 Unpaid Penalty Notices result in prosecution for the absence in the magistrate’s court.

-You must come and see me BEFORE you book any flights.
+You must come to the school office to discuss any possible leave of absence BEFORE you book any flights.
 If you don’t, and I do not authorise the absence, your child may lose their place at this school.
-We have waiting lists for school places and you risk having to take your children to several different schools on your return.
+We sometimes have waiting lists for school places and you risk having to take your children to several different schools on your return.